Cuba battling Havana cholera outbreak

-In a brief communiqué issued on Tuesday, the Health Ministry said the outbreak was first detected on January 6, and was being contained.
+In a brief communique issued on Tuesday, the Health Ministry said the outbreak was first detected on Jan.
+6, and was being contained.

 “Fifty-one cases have been confirmed to date,” the statement read, without mentioning fatalities.